 PLSC 3982 Political Internship (1-4 Credits)

-Students may work in campaigns and elections, neighborhood associations, the state legislature, or for members of Congress, to name recent placements.
-Students will keep journals structured by questions from a faculty member, meet in a seminar with others doing an internship to reflect on service in their placement, and write a research paper integrating their experience with relevant scholarship.
+This is a hybrid on-line/in-class internship course.
+Students may work on political campaigns at the federal, state, or local level.
+Students will keep journals structured by questions from a faculty member, meet in a seminar with others doing an internship to reflect on service in their placement, respond to on-line assignments and writing prompts, and write a research paper integrating their experience with relevant scholarship.

 PLSC 3990 Honors Thesis (2-8 Credits)

 Independent work on honors thesis.
 Prerequisite: senior standing.